alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 1. Imagine you get toast confirmations when you copy a string.
 If you are streaming your desktop somewhere and you copy a password from a password manager, the toast will leak your password.

+1. Some clipboard managers provide a "private mode", to make the clipboard stop listening for a period of time.
+If you forget to turn it on, or your clipboard manager doesn't support the more advanced privacy options
+    b. `Maccy` makes you [run a command to toggle it](https://github.com/p0deje/Maccy#ignore-copied-items)
+    c. `greenclip` doesn't have this level of granularity, and only allows you to clear the entire clipboard history.

 2. `greenclip` will happily write your copied password to the clipboard manager cache file, where it can be read by any program running with your user permissions.

 I'll demonstrate this with a password copied from [`1Password`](https://1password.com/).